Ruth Shagoury

 Personal Statement

-“Portland finally feels like home after moving here from New Hampshire.
+“Portland feels like home after moving here from New Hampshire.
 I used to be a middle school teacher and reading specialist, and now I work with new and veteran teachers in our master of arts in teaching program.
 I teach the three R’s: Reading, ‘Riting, and Research (the good kind, Teacher Research).
 My passions are poetry, kids, New Orleans Jazz, Rock’n’Roll, chocolate, chai tea, and Jim Whitney.
-I’m trying to learn Spanish and practice whenever I can with the kids at Head Start, where I’m involved in a research project with early childhood educators.
-I’m also relearning what it means to be in middle school by volunteering at Ron Russell Middle School in David Douglas district one day a week. “
+I’m trying to learn Spanish and practice whenever I can with the kids at Head Start and Ron Russell Middle School.
+I’m also relearning what it means to be in kindergarten by volunteering in Andie Cunningham’s kindergarten classroom at Arleta K-8 School in Portland Public School district one day a week. “

 Ruth’s current research is focused on language and literacy acquisition with diverse student populations.
 She is also conducting ongoing research with teacher researchers, especially around the issues of teaching and social justice.